caimichael/caimichael.github.io/cv/cv.md

 **Northwestern University** Weinberg College of Arts and Science
 Ph.D. in Economics, August 2019 - Ongoing

+**Northwestern University** Weinberg College of Arts and Science
+M.A. in Economics, June 2020

 **New York University** Stern School of Business
 B.S. in Business Economics with a minor in Mathematics, May 2017
 Graduated *summa cum laude*